-Citation with stable link: Philip A. Harland, 'Germans, Suebians, Marcomannians, and Kimbrians: Poseidonios and Strabo on customs and rumours about the tides (first century BCE),' Last modified January 3, 2023, http://philipharland.com/Blog/?p=7325.
+Citation with stable link: Philip A. Harland, 'Germans, Suebians, Marcomannians, and Kimbrians: Poseidonios and Strabo on customs and rumours about the tides (first century BCE),' Ethnic Relations and Migration in the Ancient World, last modified January 3, 2023, http://philipharland.com/Blog/?p=7325.

-Authors: Poseidonios of Apameia (Kidd, fragment 72), Ephoros, and Kleitarchos as cited by Strabo, Geography 7.1-2 (link to Greek text and full translation)
+Authors: Poseidonios of Apameia (Kidd, fragment 72), Ephoros, and Kleitarchos as cited by Strabo, Geography 7.1-2 (link)

 Comments: In this passage, Strabo outlines the geographical setting and peoples of the area he here labels “Germany” (“Germania,” on which go to this link for the origins of the terminology beginning with Julius Caesar).
 Strabo discusses numerous peoples under this rubric of Germans, most of which are placed beyond the Rhine river or even beyond the Elbe river.